ovh/docs/pages/bare_metal_cloud/dedicated_servers/hardware-upgrade-HG-Scale/guide.en-gb.md

 ![schedule intervention](images/scheduleintervention.png){.thumbnail}

 Check the box underneath `Have you backed up your data?`{.action} and select the available date and time.
-Please note that a gap of minimum 10 days is required before you can select the a date.
+Please note that you cannot select a date within the first 11 days of paying the order.

 Next, click on `Confirm`{.action}.

 ![confirm intervention](images/confirmintervention.png){.thumbnail}